 In a self-funded model, employers purchase stop-loss insurance to protect against the financial risk of catastrophic claims.
-This coverage reimburses the employer when claims exceed pre-determined individual or group-level thresholds.
+This coverage reimburses or even pre-funds the employer when claims exceed pre-determined individual or group-level thresholds.
 Specific coverage insures individual claims, while aggregate coverage insures group claims.

 While strategies should be customized for each workforce, successful self-funded plans generally achieve lower costs and have higher and more meaningful employee engagement.

 In one example, a community services organization new to the self-insured model experienced poor communication with their previous carrier, a lack of clarity regarding claims status and low employee satisfaction.
 Confusion ran rampant among employees with carriers changing frequently as executives attempted to regain control over costs.